drewrl3v/drewrl3v.github.io/03-puzzles.md

 I have 12 identical pieces of candy.
 In how many ways can I distribute the candies to 4 different kids?

+**November 2023:**

+A man in a gallery is asked about a portrait depicting a man with an object obscuring his face.
+He responds, 'Brothers and sisters I have none, but that man's father is my father's son.'

+What is the object obscuring the face of the man in the portrait?